intelliot/XRPL-Standards/XLS-30d.md

 : Current new balance of asset
 : Current new balance of outstanding LPTokens
 2.3.2.2.
 Single asset withdrawal
-Single asset withdrawal can be conceptualized as two subtradessub trades of equal asset withdrawal and a swap.
+Single asset withdrawal can be conceptualized as two sub trades of equal asset withdrawal and a swap.
 Let asset

 be the only asset being withdrawn to redeem and let

 , then